 Recently BioLogos' Karl Giberson was interviewed by Marcio Campos for the Brazilian newspaper Gazeta do Povo's Tubo De Ensaio (i.e. "Test tube") section.
-What follows is a translated transcript of that interview, which we will be posting in three installments.
-Here is the second.
+What follows is a section of a translated transcript of that interview.

 Campos: You mention cases of mockery against creationists (like in The Simpsons and Family Guy episodes) and say that this strategy isn't very successful in making people accept evolution.
 "Creationism can be hard to dislodge", you write later.
 How can one make people cross the bridge and finally see the compatibility between evolution and their religious beliefs?

 Giberson: The key for most people is developing an understanding of the Bible that goes beyond what they learned in Sunday School.
 Sunday Schools teach Bible stories about the early chapters of Genesis that are appropriate for children, but then they don’t revisit those stories to help young adults find a “grown up” way to read Genesis.
 Discovering that the Genesis stories contain all sorts of clues indicating that they are not literal history can be very liberating for Christians.
 If we encountered the Genesis stories of creation first as adults we might not be so quick to assume that this account of talking snakes, a magical garden, God “coming down” to walk with Adam and Eve every day was supposed to be actual history.
 Even the names of the principal characters are an important clue.
 The Hebrew word “Adam” simply means “man.”
 “Eve” means “life.”
 Imagine a story in English about a couple named “Man” and “Life” in a magical garden.
 Wouldn’t we immediately understand that this is not intended to be historical?